flyteorg/flyte/README.rst

 Environment variables
 ======================
 Before we can run the server, we need to set up an environment variable or two.
+Environment variables can be set either in the current shell or persisted in ``.env`` file stored under the root of the repository.

 ``ADMIN_API_URL`` (default: `window.location.origin <https://developer.mozilla.org/en-US/docs/Web/API/Window/location>`_)